 How to Kill a Dog?
 People are thinking… and doing it!

-Or a friend is already DEAD!
+Or a family member or friend is already DEAD!

 That’s over 100.000 people looking for ways to kill a dog every and each month!